-Using the fact that every $\mathrm{C}^\ast$-algebra is isomorphic to a $\mathrm{C}^\ast$-algebra of operators on a Hilbert space, it is easily seen that the enveloping $\mathrm{C}^\ast$-algebra of $A$ that is defined in \cite[2.7.2]{dixmier_C-STAR-ALGEBRAS_ENGLISH_NORTH_HOLLAND_EDITION:1977} is precisely the free $\mathrm{C}^\ast$-algebra over $A$ in the sense of \cref{def:free_object}.} Reversing the pros and cons of \cite[Theorem~2.5]{aviles_rodriguez_tradacete:2018}, this approach to the existence of $\FBSBL{E}$ has the drawback that it does not yield any information about its structure, but it has the advantage that it is completely elementary, once one has the existence of $\FVSVL{E}$ to start with.
+Using the fact that every $\mathrm{C}^\ast$-algebra is isomorphic to a $\mathrm{C}^\ast$-algebra of operators on a Hilbert space, it is easily seen that the enveloping $\mathrm{C}^\ast$-algebra of $A$ that is defined in \cite[2.7.2]{dixmier_C-STAR-ALGEBRAS_ENGLISH_NORTH_HOLLAND_EDITION:1977} is precisely the free $\mathrm{C}^\ast$-algebra over $A$ in the sense of \cref{def:free_object} with respect to the canonical forgetful functor.} Reversing the pros and cons of \cite[Theorem~2.5]{aviles_rodriguez_tradacete:2018}, this approach to the existence of $\FBSBL{E}$ has the drawback that it does not yield any information about its structure, but it has the advantage that it is completely elementary, once one has the existence of $\FVSVL{E}$ to start with.
 Moreover, this approach can also be used to routinely show the existence of Banach lattice algebras with universal properties.
 Such non-commutative objects cannot be Banach lattice algebras of functions.
-Ideally, they would be Banach lattice algebras of operators, but this remains to be seen.
+It is tempting to conjecture that they can be realised as Banach lattice algebras of operators, but it remains to be seen to what extent this is true.
 At any rate, a proof of their existence `by pointing them out' as in \cite[Theorem~2.5]{aviles_rodriguez_tradacete:2018} seems infeasible at the time of writing.
 A method analogous to that on \cite[p.~104--106]{de_jeu:2021} is presently the only way to construct them, where the free vector lattice algebras that are needed as a starting point are supplied by \cite[Theorem~6.2]{de_jeu:2021}.